ackottsi/GA-Project-One/README.md

 No Installation Instructions

-## Unsolved Problems and Additionally desired features
+## Features List and Additionally Desired Features

-*When game is over, would like for gameboard to no longer respond to clicks *add a reset button to start the game over
+*When game is over, would like for gameboard to no longer respond to clicks* *add a reset button to start the game over*
-*speed up sequence timing as the rounds increase
+*speed up sequence timing as the rounds incease*
-*add feature for two players
+*add feature for two players*